 While surgery and expensive laser treatments might be your best bet for removing it entirely, there are countless products on the market that promise to at least diminish the so-called cottage cheese effect.
 And in the interest of smoothing out my own thighs and derrière, I decided to put some of the buzziest ones to the test.

-Keep reading to see which treatments measured up.
+Keep reading for the best cellulite treatments that measured up.

-Sol de Janeiro Brazilian Bum Bum Cream ($45)
+Best Overall: Sol de Janeiro Brazilian Bum Bum Cream

 Given the buzz surrounding this cream and my undying devotion to the brand's Brazilian Body Veil, I had pretty high expectations going in.
 But I'm happy to report that it's 1000% worth the hype: Thanks to a dose of shimmery mica, it gave my legs an instant glow as soon as I massaged it on for the first time, and after using it for just a couple of days, all my problem areas looked visibly smoother and tighter.
 (The secret is guaraná, an Amazonian plant that's extremely potent in caffeine—an ingredient that's shown to work some serious magic on cellulite.)